avadhutkulkarni008-hash/threat-detector/README.md

 ---

-## 🛠️ Complete Setup & Installation
+## 🛠️ Complete Setup & Execution

 ### Option A: Setup on Linux / Kali Linux

-Open your terminal and run the following commands line-by-line:
+Open your terminal and run the following commands:

 ```bash
 # 1. Clone the repository